 When purchasing a home, a potential home buyer needs to conduct his or her research into the quality assurance of the home.
 There are many Texas homebuilders who worry more about completion than the process toward it.
-The Lone Star State has recently witnessed another economic boom, especially in the Houston and San Antonio, areas where more and more homes are in demand.
+The Lone Star State has recently witnessed another economic boom, in the Greater Houston area where more and more homes are in demand.

 What this has created is a tipping scale involving quantity and quality.
 Too often, many homebuilders choose the former over the latter.
 This is just one of the many aspects that separate Design Tech Homes from even the largest of home building companies.

 During the construction phase of every single home we build, we have third-party inspection agencies conduct a thorough inspection of our homes.
 These inspections are not just conducted at completion, but rather they are conducted throughout the construction process at various phases.

 The inspectors check the structural, energy, and indoor environmental quality standards of these homes.
 The following are items inspected: